Kitty Genovese was murdered in New York in 1964.

 So, why do I feel that it’s important to tell the story about Kitty Genovese and The New York Times and to write about these tragic events on a blog about public relations?

-The case for available online article records
+The case for making online records available

 Just as much as we need journalists to report the news on a day to day basis, we need each and every report to be properly indexed, archived, and searchable.